 When my eight year old daughter wanted to play sports, I was delighted.
-I knew she had what it took to be good in any sport she chose.
-The fact that she wanted to play basketball was even better because that was my sport.
-I had played high school basketball in Oregon and coached at … Continue reading From ten crying girls to a Nike grant
+I knew she had what it took to be good in any sport and the fact that she wanted to play basketball was even better because that was my sport.
+I had played high school basketball in Oregon and coached at various … Continue reading From ten crying girls to a Nike grant

 She was 10, she was tough, and she was trouble.
 We were in our third year of producing a Summer basketball league for fifth-through-seventh grade girls.
 In May of each year, we conducted a week-long skills clinic that preceded the Summer league.
-We had high school players lead drills for our younger girls so our … Continue reading Tales of youth basketball: Brittany
+We had high school players and a few from college who led drills … Continue reading Tales of youth basketball: Brittany